fduran82/craft4-boilerplate/readme.md

 ## Node installation

-CraftCMS v3 projects based on `craft-boilerplate` utilize `nodejs`, `npm`, and `laravel mix`, in order to run SASS processing, javascript minifcation, and autoprefixing.
+CraftCMS project CraftBoilerplate utilize `nodejs`, `npm`, and `laravel mix`, in order to run SASS processing, javascript minifcation, and autoprefixing.

 Find out how to download and install `node` for your environment here (which includes `npm`): https://nodejs.org/en/download/